Magnetic switch - HEMOMATIK

 Hemomatik has been producing magnetic circuit breakers since 1973.
 Possibility for customized models such as with built-in fuse, redundant, changeover or bistable function.

-Magnetic switches can be used as touchless pulse generators for counting, standstill and speed guards.
+Magnetic switches can be used as contactless pulse generators for counting, standstill and speed monitors.
 Limit switches for doors, elevators, pneumatic cylinders, alarm systems, robots, machines, and more.

 Multi-voltage